hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/intro.md

 - functions are listed, inspected and monitored
 - functions automatically scale up and down based on load

 The OpenFaaS architecture is described in the [OpenFaaS documentation](https://docs.openfaas.com/).
-More references to documentation and examples listed at the end of this course.
+More references to documentation and examples listed at the end of this scenario.